How to Divide Property Equitably in a Divorce—What the Court Considers

 Ideally, your business interests will be protected before the issue of divorce ever arises for you.
 This can be done by consulting with an attorney who can help you draft a legally enforceable prenuptial or postnuptial agreement, which will spare your business from the divorce process entirely.
 Of course, you may already be in a situation where it is too late for that type of solution.

 If your spouse has a claim to a portion of the value of your business, and you are now going through divorce, you need to protect the continued functioning of your company.
 At this point, it is critically important that you get a comprehensive business valuation to clarify the value of your business interests, so that you can avoid facing double dipping.
 When you have all of the information about your business, you can then move forward, finding a settlement that will allow your company to keep operating, undisrupted by your divorce.

 Contact Our Albany Divorce Lawyers Today

 At The Colwell Law Group, LLC, our dedicated divorce lawyers have helped many New York business owners through their divorce.
-If you have any questions about how divorce will affect your private business, please contact our team today at (518) 213-4204 to request your initial consultation.
+If you have any questions about how divorce will affect your private business, please contact our team today to request your initial consultation.
 From our office in Albany, we serve clients throughout the Capital District region.

 Avoid a Double Dip in Business Valuation During Divorce